 Having a comprehensive e-learning solution can come in handy.
 Managers all over the world use different learning management systems for internal training.
 LMS not only helps managers stimulate their team’s self-development but also saves their time as well as automates the process of training.

-In this blog post, we’re describing solutions for Atlassian products, and we’d like to tell you how to turn your Confluence into a fully-featured LMS system.
+In this blog post, we’re describing solutions for Atlassian products, and we’d like to tell you how to turn your Confluence into an LMS.

 Team training right in Confluence

 izi – LMS for Confluenceis a tool the can simplify employee training and improve your team’s performance in the short term.
 With this app, you can create courses, quizzes, and tests right in Confluence.
 Moreover, your team continues working with the tool they are familiar with, and you don’t need to configure anything to start since it works out of the box.